 “Lucas is an exceptional player all around, but it appeared his performance on the greens was holding him back,” stated ARGOLF Founder and CEO, Olivier Colas.
 “Our VP of Operations, Larry Bobka, has been working with Lucas and his putting for almost a year now and his progress has been fantastic.”

 It is safe to say that the improvements on his scorecard may be directly related to the improvements he is experiencing on the greens.
-The ARGOLF team utilizes the Quintic Ball Roll Technology at their Putting Lab in Jupiter, Florida to dissect and analyze a player’s putting stroke.
+The ARGOLF team utilizes the Quintic Ball Roll Technology at their Performance Center in Jupiter, Florida to dissect and analyze a player’s putting stroke.
 With this technology, Glover has been able to identify areas for improvement and worked tirelessly to achieve a more consistent setup, impact strike and speed control.

 The results of Glover’s hard work are apparent in his latest showings on TOUR with a renewed confidence on the greens and a rise in the world rankings.